 No, it’s not about removing tissue and creating depressions.
 It’s about addressing potential low spots while the patient is still on the operating table.
 If we remove enough breast gland to create a possible depression, we’ll rotate a nearby “tongue” of fat, with its blood supply intact, into the spot to smooth things out.
 And we almost always use our own slim cannula (sometimes with the suction turned off) to make sure we leave an even, thin layer of fat on top of the chest muscle.
 Finally, sweeping the cannula gently between the skin and fat allows the skin to re-drape and lie smooth after healing.

-Dozens of prospective patients come through our doors seeking gynecomastia revision in New York each year.
+Dozens of prospective patients come through our doors seeking gynecomastia revision in greater Miami each year.
 The problem is often craters and valleys, and most of the time we can improve the results of an inexperienced surgeon.
 We may perform light liposuction to even out fatty areas and make valleys less noticeable.
 Very often, we’ll utilize the fat flaps mentioned above to fill a crater or small depression.
 Sometimes, fat grafting using tissue harvested from the abdomen or love handles is the best choice.
 Whatever surgical plan is best for a patient, we stress that we are confident we can make his results look “much better,” not perfect.

 If you would like to visit us and talk about your case, just fill out our short contact form.
 We’ll be glad to start a discussion!

 Reach out to Dr. Jacobs today to schedule your consultation!